You Don’t Need To Be Farther Along Than You Are

 Is individual coaching the best option at this point in your Journey?

-and ask any questions you have about working together.
+This is a final check to see if you feel comfortable with me, and an opportunity ask any lingering questions you have about working together.

 One free session is my gift to you.